JetBrains/teamcity-documentation/topics/docker-wrapper.md

 The [checkout directory](build-checkout-directory.md) and most build agent directories are mapped inside the Docker process.

-At end of the build step with the Docker wrapper, a build agent runs the `chown` command to restore access of the `buildAgent` user to the checkout directory.
+At the end of the build step with the Docker wrapper, a build agent runs the `chown` command to restore access of the `buildAgent` user to the checkout directory.
 This mitigates a possible problem when the files from a Docker container are created with the `root` ownership and cannot be removed by the build agent later.

 If the process environment contains the `TEAMCITY_DOCKER_NETWORK` environment variable set by the previous [Docker Compose](docker-compose.md) build step, this network is passed to the started `docker run` command with the `--network` switch.